Relational Marketing System

 Systematic (East) is by design.
 It is long-term thinking and detailed planning.

 Reactive (West) is by accident.
-It is short-term thinking and minimal planning.
+It is short-term thinking and shoot from the hip planning.

 The Four Quadrants of the Marketing Compass